dawarich-app/site/docs/self-hosting/environment-variables.md

 ## Environment Variables

 As many other applications, Dawarich uses environment variables to configure its behavior.
+The default `docker-compose.yml` file provides defaults that are good enough to deploy the app and start using it.
 The following environment variables are supported:

 ### Core Settings